Please visit our Incontinence FAQ page.

 - The uterus may descend into the vagina (uterine prolapse)

 In some cases, these conditions may result in pelvic pressure, back pain, a sensation of something resting in the vagina or getting in the way of sexual intercourse.
 In advanced cases, women may actually see or feel a bulge coming out of the vagina.
 In other cases, stress incontinence is an isolated finding, with no other perceptible signs of pelvic floor damage.

 While women with stress incontinence typically present with urinary leakage associated with coughing, sneezing, laughing, or exercise, women with urge incontinence complain of a strong urge to void with some leakage of urine before they can reach the bathroom.
 Urge incontinence is generally a symptom of an overactive bladder where the muscular supports of the bladder may be intact, but the bladder does not wait for instructions from the brain; an urge to void is rapidly followed by an OVERWHELMING urge, and then by leakage.
 Women with urge incontinence typically say, “When I go somewhere new, the first thing I do is find out where all the bathrooms are,” or “When I get home at night, I put my key in the door and I have to race to get to the bathroom in time.”

 Most women’s symptoms fall somewhere along a continuum with a mix of stress and urge symptoms.

 While stress and urge incontinence represent two distinct conditions, most women do not suffer from pure symptoms of only one or the other.
 Rather, most women’s symptoms fall somewhere along a continuum, with a mix of stress and urge symptoms:

-Because stress and urge symptoms are each associated with a different underlying condition—with each requiring different treatment—evaluation of urinary leakage begins with a diagnostic evaluation to determine the fundamental cause(s) of the problem
+Because stress and urge symptoms are each associated with a different underlying condition—each requiring different treatment—evaluation of urinary leakage begins with a diagnostic evaluation to determine the fundamental cause(s) of the problem.

 How Is Incontinence Evaluated?